 Current Volunteer Opportunities

-- Field Institute Class Facilitators assist instructors with class preparation, set-up, welcoming and supporting participants.
-We recently held a Facilitator Training in February and will be holding another sometime in 2017 - stay tuned!
+- PRNSA Field Institute Class Facilitators assist instructors with class preparation, set-up, welcoming and supporting participants.
+Training is provided; to apply, contact firstname.lastname@example.org or call 415-663-1200, extension 307.

 Point Reyes National Seashore Association